CliMT/climt/docs/configuration.rst

 Physical Configuration
 ----------------------

-climt provides the :py:mod:`climt.constant_library` interface to set and reset constants required by various components.
-The constants are put into different categories (`boltzmann_constant` is a 'physical constant' whereas `planetary_rotation_rate` is a 'planetary constant', for example).
+climt provides an interface to set and reset constants required by various components.
+The constants are put into different categories (:py:data:`boltzmann_constant` is a 'physical constant' whereas :py:data:`planetary_rotation_rate` is a 'planetary constant', for example).

 The constants can be reset to their default values so that climt is in a known state at the end of a simulation.
 In the future, climt will provide a context manager to clean up modified constants